adrianchinghc/lita-standup/README.md

 To start the standup, give Lita the command ```Lita start```.

 You'll get a private message asking for your answer.
 Reply in the typical format (using numbers and colons) with 1: things you worked on yesterday, 2: things you'll be doing today, and 3: anything that's blocking you.
-Example :```Lita: standup response 1: Finished this gem.
+Example :```Lita response 1: Finished this gem.
 2: Make these docs a little better.
 3: Wife is making cookies and it's hard to focus.```

 After the ```time_to_respond``` has elapsed, Lita will compile an email of the responses and send it to all the people in ```summary_email_recipients```.